 - Salt and vinegar parmesan chicken wings

-- Festival beer flight and by the glass
+- Festival beer flight (also available by the glass)

 - Thorn Brewing, Barrio, Baja-style Lager, San Diego